 Alishan - Chiayi County, Taiwan

-I began on the Zhushan Sunrise Trail and headed toward the decommissioned Duigaoyue Station, which has a great mountain viewpoint.
+I began on the Zhushan Sunrise Trail, heading toward the decommissioned Duigaoyue Station, which offers a stunning mountain viewpoint.
 From there, I continued to Zhushan Station—Taiwan’s highest train station at 2,451 m.
-The platform here is a popular sunrise spot, and I even saw wild monkeys nearby.
-Next, I hiked to the Xiaoliyuanshan Lookout, where a surprised worker told me most visitors take the train instead of walking from the visitor center.
+The platform here is a popular sunrise spot, and I even spotted a few wild monkeys nearby.

+Next, I hiked to the Xiaoliyuanshan Lookout, where a surprised worker mentioned that most visitors take the train rather than walk up from the visitor centre.
 I then descended via the Shuishan Trail to see a 2,700-year-old cypress tree.
-The trail was in good condition, and the tree was truly impressive.
-Since the connecting trail to the village was closed, I had to take a longer route back.
+The trail was well maintained, and the ancient tree was truly impressive.
+Since the connecting trail to the village was closed, I took a longer route back.

 I reached the bus depot around 12:15, had a light lunch, and caught the bus to Sun Moon Lake.

-Although the sunrise didn’t work out, I still had an amazing time and definitely want to return for the full sunrise experience Alishan is famous for.
+Although the sunrise didn’t work out, I still had an amazing time and definitely want to return for the full sunrise experience that Alishan is famous for.

 Route Overview